havriutkin/missile-defence-python/README.md

   Numpy was used to obtain pseudo-inverse matrix.
 All math behind project is explained in this document.
   Pygame library is used to create visualisation.
   The project is not fully ready; development continues.
+  This is not a final version of README file

 ## Code design
   Project contains three main classes: __Missile__, __DefenceSystem__, __Scene__.